Insurance underwriters decide if applications for insurance cover should be accepted and, if so, what the terms and conditions of that acceptance are

 • The work is mainly office based, with some visits to insurance brokers and/or client premises.

 • London is the UK's major insurance centre and therefore many jobs are available in London and the surrounding areas.
-However, opportunities also exist in other cities and large towns throughout the UK.
+However, opportunities exist in cities and large towns throughout the UK.

 • You'll need to feel comfortable making decisions about risks and working under pressure to meet deadlines.

-• If you work for an international firm with business overseas, there may be opportunities to work abroad, especially if you speak one or more foreign languages.
+• If you work for a commercial firm with business overseas, you may have the opportunity to travel or work abroad.

 Qualifications